-Since 2008, Texas has experienced more than 661 data breaches resulting in an exposure of 288 million private records, according to Comparitech.
-If you look across the country, the numbers start to get eye watering – 9,696 data breaches resulting in more than 10.7 billion records exposure.
+Since 2008, Texas has experienced more than 661 data breaches resulting in exposure of 288 million private records, according to Comparitech.
+If you look across the country, the numbers start to get eye-watering – 9,696 data breaches resulting in more than 10.7 billion records exposure.
 Texas ranks third in the list of states nationwide to experience the most cyber attacks.

-According to IBM Security, each of the record loss can be estimated to have a monetary impact of $150 – amassing to more than $1.6 trillion.
+According to IBM Security, each of the record losses can be estimated to have a monetary impact of $150 – amassing to more than $1.6 trillion.
 Now, that’s just business loss.
-The fallout in business reputation, customer trust and more is simply incalculable.
+The fallout in business reputation, customer trust, and more are simply incalculable.

 The question is can we really afford to suffer such losses in a climate already fraught with economic uncertainties?

 Norton Security estimates that by 2023, we will be experiencing data breaches to the tune of 33 billion records per year.
 The situation is particularly dire for small businesses that are most commonly targeted and yet believe that they do not have the wherewithal to protect themselves with enterprise-grade security.
 43% of cyberattacks target small businesses and 60% of SMBs that experience a data breach are very likely to go out of business within six months.

 What is Data Breach?